schulle4u/multideck/docs/documentation-en.md

 * Language: Sets the program language.
 * Number of Decks: The number of decks shown in the main window.
+* Deck list style: Select between compact and detailed view. **Note**: Screen reader users running linux should always use the compact deck list view, as the detailed list control is currently not accessible.
 * Theme: Sets the default appearance of the program.

 ### Audio